-The responses summarised in Table 8 show that a little over half of the enterprises that had been involved in open collaborative innovations had scaled-up their businesses through increased number of skilled employees (56.4%), with 51.3% citing new products and services developed, 51.3% communication effectiveness, and 48.7% through motivation of their staff.
-Close to one out of every three enterprises were unsure as to what the outcome benefits of open collaborative innovations were to their enterprises.
-Almost half of the enterprises (48.7%) disagreed with the statement that their enterprises had increased their revenue base; with other "disagree" options being increased in shareholder value (41%), relationship with experts in scaling-up (41%), and increased valuation (41%).
+The responses summarised in Table 8 show that a little over half of the enterprises that had been involved in open collaborative innovations had scaled-up their businesses through an increased number of skilled employees (56.4%), while 51.3% had scaled via new products and services developed, 51.3% via communication effectiveness, and 48.7% through motivation of their staff.
+Close to one out of every three enterprises was unsure as to what the outcome benefits of open collaborative innovations were to their enterprises.
+Almost half of the enterprises (48.7%) disagreed with the statement that their enterprises had increased their revenue base, with other "disagree" findings being increase in shareholder value (41%), relationship with experts in scaling-up (41%), and increased valuation (41%).